Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 meaning of this statement is explained in section 6.2.4.

-#@SECTION: 2.
-In the context of using the ImplementationDataType, a DataProto
-typeMapping exists that refers to a DataPrototype typed by one of the Im plementationDataTypes in the role firstDataPrototype and to another DataPrototype typed by the other ImplementationDataType in the role
+ 2. In the context of using the ImplementationDataType, a DataProto typeMapping exists that refers to a DataPrototype typed by one of the Im plementationDataTypes in the role firstDataPrototype and to another DataPrototype typed by the other ImplementationDataType in the role